Breakfast Strata (with fillings you choose)

-A Strata is perfect entertaining fare for breakfast, brunch or lunch.
-The essence of a Make-Ahead Brunch Strata (casserole) is eggs, milk, cheese and bread.
-The personality comes from the fillings – choose the ones you like.
-Assemble the night before.
-Pop it in the oven the next day for a great comfort food dish.
+The essence of a breakfast strata is eggs, milk, cheese and bread.
+The personality comes from great fillings – choose the ones you like.
+Assemble the casserole the night before and pop it in the oven the next day for a great comfort food dish.

-This is a simple ‘make it you own’ strata recipe.
-You can stick to the basic core ingredients and serve it with a topping or you can choose a few fillings that will suit your guests, what you have on hand or how easy you want to make it on yourself.
-Even the basic ingredients can be varied such as the bread, milk/cream and cheeses.
+This is a ‘make it your own’ simple recipe for strata.
+You can stick to the basic core ingredients and serve it with a topping or you can choose a few fillings that:

 Tailor To Your Taste

-- Cheese options: I used a Gruyere and Parmesan combination.
-Also try Cheddar, Fontina, Mozzarella, Monterey Jack.
-If you really love cheese, feel free to add more.
+- If you really love cheese, feel free to add more.

-- Liquid: use any combination of milk and cream (depending on the level of richness you like) – and any type of milk.
+- Use any combination of milk and cream (depending on the level of richness you like) – and any type of milk.

-- Toppings: If you just stick to a no-filling strata (almost like a savoury bread pudding), you can use toppings to enhance the flavours such as a chutney or sour cream with chives.
+- If you want to stick to a no-filling strata (almost like a savory bread pudding), you can use toppings to enhance the flavors such as a chutney, Greek yogurt or sour cream with chives.

-- The length of cooking depends on how thick the strata is in the pan.
-The strata is ready when it doesn’t jiggle in the centre when you move it or when a toothpick comes out clean.
+The length of cooking depends on how thick the strata is in the pan.
+The strata is ready when it doesn’t jiggle in the center when you shake it or when a toothpick comes out clean.
 Try not to overcook the strata or it will become dry.